 I’m a strong believer in the overwhelming power of coincidence.
 So when the CD player stumbled upon Frank Zappa’s Peaches En Reglaia this afternoon, I was able to take it as a good omen.
-That song, which was a centerpiece of the Phish New Year’s Eve show in 1993 in Worcster MA at the venue that was then called the Worcester Centrum, helped to set the good mood that carried me to show time.
+That song, which was a centerpiece of the Phish New Year’s Eve show in 1993 in Worcester MA at the venue that was then called the Worcester Centrum, helped to set the good mood that carried me to show time.
 Since I had not been back to the building really since that show, and had only been seeing Phish a few times this year after not having seen them for more than a decade, I was more than open to the idea of a good omen.

-Next up was a Page tune that I didn’t know, called Cool It Down, which became quite upbeat by the end.
-Next up, Roggae and teh band was harmonizing and gelling.
+Next up was a tune that I didn’t know, called Cool It Down, which became quite upbeat by the end.
+Next up, Roggae and the band was harmonizing and gelling.
 Heavy Things brought the energy back up and had an extended solo.
-Mike continued the energy crescendo with What Things Seem followed by Rose are Free segued into It’s Ice in all its dark glory.
+Mike continued the energy crescendo with What Things Seem followed by Roses are Free segued into It’s Ice in all its dark glory.
 A somewhat somber Mountains in the Mist gave way to the set closer Julian.
 The band’s energy level seemed to wane a bit occasionally during the set, but that usually didn’t last long and frequently gave way to a new burst of energy.
 The set’s close included the raucous jam and vocal flourishes in the chorus, and a good mood escorted us into set break.

 I rapped briefly with a cat named Tim who was standing next to me, vibing off the first set.
 We fell into the casual “what’s opening” conversation, which I love.
 I called Runaway Jim, my stock answer, and he called Seven Below.
 No sooner had the predictions been made when Mike’s Song emerged as the opener.
-Gordon’s energy level was super up in the first set, and he imediately let loose with some energy as the second set commenced.
+Gordon’s energy level was super up in the first set, and he immediately let loose with some energy as the second set commenced.
 Tim and I shared a “Well that’s a good choice” look..
-I said to him, “Now we know how the rest of our set is going to feel…" MIke's Song is just one of those set cornerstones that really effects the way you hear the songs that surround it- in the same way that the orchestra movement will set the tone for a whole symphonic piece.
+I said to him, “Now we know how the rest of our set is going to feel…” Mike’s Song is just one of those set cornerstones that really effects the way you hear the songs that surround it- in the same way that the orchestra movement will set the tone for a whole symphonic piece.

-The band took their time coming back for the encore, but rewarded the crowd with the Stones Lovin’ Cup to which the band always does just.
+The band took their time coming back for the encore, but rewarded the crowd with the Stones Lovin’ Cup to which the band always does justice.
 The first show of the holiday run 2010 was in the books.
 Overall, it felt like a really solid foundation to begin the tour- but like a champion sports team, Phish was just stretching and warming up to their overall goals.
 I was not blown away by this show, but really enjoyed it, and am ready for tomorrow night to be just as good.